Compare mortgage rates instantly. Starting at 4.55%

 Anyone who purchases a property must pay a land transfer tax to the province in which they bought the property and it must be paid when the transaction closes.
 Depending on your location, residents might have to pay both provincial and municipal land transfer tax.
 In Toronto, Ontario, residents will have to pay both provincial and municipal land transfer tax.

 If you are a first-time home buyer in Ontario, you might be able to claim a land transfer tax rebate.
-If you live in Toronto, you might be able to claim a land transfer tax rebate for both your provincial and municipal land transfer taxes.
+If you are buying in Toronto, you might be able to claim a land transfer tax rebate for both your provincial and municipal land transfer taxes.

 If you are a first-time buyer in Ontario, you can get a rebate of up to $4,000.00 for the land transfer tax on closing.
 This rebate can cover the full tax for homes valued up to $368,000.
 For homes valued above $368,000, you will need to pay the remaining tax beyond the $4,000 rebate.
 If you are a first-time buyer in Toronto, you can get a rebate of up to $4,475.00 for the municipal land transfer tax (MLTT) on closing.